 As a recipient of federal HATCH, Animal Health, Smith Lever, and other competitive grant funding from the USDA for research and extension, the College of Agriculture and Life Sciences, the North Carolina Agriculture Research Service (NCARS), and NC State Extension are required to comply with these federal civil rights laws.

-Federal Laws, Regulations & Guidance
+Explore Federal Laws, Regulations & Guidance.

 NC State Policies